 Each section of the school is overseen by a dedicated Head.

-- The Sixth Form will be led by the former Head Master of Westminster and of Emmanuel, Tristram Jones-Parry MA (Oxon).
+- The Sixth Form is led by the former Head Master of Westminster and of Emmanuel, Tristram Jones-Parry MA (Oxon).

 - The Middle Years (9 – 13 years old) are led by Kathryn Sumner MA (Oxon).

 - The Lower Years (5 – 9 years old) are led by Anne-Francoise Ropert MA (Sorbonne).
 The Assistant Head of Lower Years is Claire Weber MA.

 - The Early Years (3 – 5 years old) are also led by Anne-Francoise Ropert MA (Sorbonne).

 The Nursery provides a highly stimulating and welcoming environment for children to learn through interaction with each other and adults.
 They learn through play with songs and games and through the enthusiasm of their teachers.
 This is done in a variety of languages, English, French and Spanish.

 We work in small groups and one-on-one with each child at the younger end of the school to ensure that pupils moving into Year 1:

 - are able to read and enjoy reading;

 - are able to write and enjoy writing;